dooleydiligent/unit-redis-ness/README.md

 All of the current test suite has been validated against a live redis instance (except for tests involving MAX_SAFE_INTEGER and MIN_SAFE_INTEGER - these are only 53 bits in unit-redis-ness)

-Otherwise, unit-redis only supports 5 "server" commands:
+As of **v1.0.9, unit-redis-net** supports 8 "server" commands:

 - ping
 - echo
 - time
 - quit
 - info
+- publish
+- subscribe
+- unsubscribe

-Plus some "database" commands - **implemented as of 1.0.8**:
+Plus these "database" commands:

 - get
 - set